Mark Cantor is featured as an expert on Fox2 discussing Truck collisions

 - You won’t pay any legal fees unless we win your case

-We know you need a good lawyer who will win you the most money in your accident case, so we invite you to compare fees.
-We take a smaller percentage of your recovery than many of our competitors, so you get more money when the case is won.
+We know you need a good lawyer who will win you the most money in your accident case, so we invite you to compare reviews, fees and victories.
+We are known to be the best and we take a smaller percentage of your recovery than many of our competitors, so you get more money when the case is won.

 Helping You Pursue Compensation for Your Injuries

 At Cantor Injury Law, we believe that accident victims have the right to pursue compensation for their medical bills, missed wages, hospitalization, and pain and suffering.
 When you work with our St. Louis truck accident lawyers, you can rest assured that a high-quality legal representative will be by your side through every step of the process.

 Trucking accident cases tend to be more complex than ordinary automobile accidents because of the many federal laws governing trucking, and the fact that each state has its own trucking laws.
 Many of these large tractor-trailers travel through every state.
 Therefore, different laws may apply, depending on exactly where the accident occurred.

 Some of the most common causes of truck accidents include:

 - Tired, distracted, or unskilled drivers – Often, the negligence of a truck driver is to blame for a collision.
 Truck drivers will travel for hours at a time, contributing to potentially dangerous fatigue.
 Driving a semi-truck requires a great deal of skill, and an inexperienced driver can make mistakes that endanger others.
 Distracted driving is just as hazardous in a truck as it is behind the wheel of any vehicle.